simonmichael/hledger_site/src/2-minute-quick-start.md

-# Quick Intro
+# 2 minute quick start

-Here is a sequence of (CLI-focussed) examples.
+One of the introductions to hledger; for others, see [Get Started](start.md).

-If you follow these you have all the essentials, and you can consult the docs for more details and features when needed.
+Here is a sequence of examples, focussed on command-line usage:

 ```shell
 $ brew install hledger    # or apt, choco, but check Install for freshness